user163/Ed25519-from-the-scratch/README.md

 **Part 3: Point compression and decompression**

+In *300_point_compression.py*, point compression and decompression are implemented.

-Ed25519 encodes the x and y coordinate of a point to 32 bytes (because of x and y mod p) in little endian order.
+Ed25519 encodes the x and y coordinate of a point to 32 bytes (because of x and y mod p) in **little endian order**.
 This must be taken into account when converting integer -> bytes and bytes -> integer.

 Also, Ed25519 compresses points.
 This results in a shorter public key (32 instead of 64 bytes).
 The y coordinate is used.
 Because of y mod p, the most significant bit (ms bit) in the most significant byte (ms byte) is not set.
 This location is used to store the parity (even/odd) of the x coordinate. x is even/odd if the least significant bit (ls bit) in least significant byte (ls byte) is 0/1: